bherard/energyrecorder/README.md

 ## recording-api

-API is available on dockerhub with `bherard/energyrecorder-api`.
+API is available on dockerhub with `bherard/energyrecorder-api` as a ready to use image.

 Container mais be started with following parameters:
 - -proxy: When stating, container download some additional config files.
 If container can't connect internet directly define proxy to use with this flag.